gopchandani/AquaFlow/README.md

 # AquaFlow

-A framework to implement network coding using P4 devices.
+A library of coding primitives for implementing linear network coding functions.